Speed Racer (film): Plot

-After they drive together and work naturally as a team, Speed begins suspecting that Racer X is actually Rex in disguise.
-His family discovers that he has entered the race and agree to support him, though Pops is angry with him for not asking permission to race earlier.
-With his family and Trixie aiding him, Speed defeats many brutal racers, who were bribed by fixer Cruncher Block to stop him, and overcomes seemingly insurmountable obstacles to win the race, while Detector's team arrests Block.
-However, Taejo's arrangement is revealed to be a sham, as he was only interested in increasing the value of his family's company to profit from Royalton's buyout.
-Enraged, Speed hits the track that he used to drive with his brother, and confronts Racer X with his suspicion that he is Rex.
-Racer X removes his mask, revealing an unfamiliar face, and tells Speed that Rex is indeed dead, but advises Speed to not let racing change the way he is and figure out his own driving.
-Speed returns home and plans to leave, but Pops expresses his pride in Speed's actions, and that he was wrong to not let Speed enter the race since his own stubbornness drove Rex away, before finding out about the race-fixing conspiracy.
-Taejo's sister Horuko unexpectedly arrives and gives him Taejo's rejected automatic invitation to the upcoming Grand Prix.
-The Racer family bands together and builds a new Mach 6 in 32 hours.
+After driving together and working as a team, Speed begins to suspect that Racer X is Rex in disguise.
+His family discovers that he has entered the race and agrees to support him.
+With Trixie and his family aiding him, Speed defeats many brutal racers bribed by Cruncher Block and overcomes obstacles to win the race, while Detector's team arrests Block.

+However, Taejo's plan is revealed to be a sham, as his true intention was to boost his family's company for Royalton's buyout.
+Enraged by this news, Speed confronts Racer X, suspecting he is Rex.
+Racer X removes his mask, revealing an unfamiliar face, stating that Rex is dead, but advises Speed to stay true to himself and find his own driving style.
+Speed returns home, planning to leave, but Pops expresses pride in him and admits his own stubbornness drove Rex away.
+Taejo's sister Horuko unexpectedly arrives with Taejo's rejected invitation to the Grand Prix.
+The Racer family unites and builds a new Mach 6 in 32 hours.

-Speed enters the Grand Prix with the help of Inspector Detector against great odds; Royalton has placed a $1,000,000 bounty on his head that the other drivers are eager to collect, and he is pitted against future Hall of Fame driver Jack "Cannonball" Taylor.
-Speed overcomes a slow start to catch up with Taylor, who uses a cheating device called a spearhook to latch the Mach 6 to his own car.
-Speed uses his jump jacks to expose the device to video cameras, causing Taylor to crash.
-Speed wins the race, having successfully exposed Royalton's crimes.
-While Racer X watches, a flashback montage reveals that he really is Rex, having faked his death and undergone plastic surgery to change his appearance as part of his plan to protect Speed and the sport of racing.
-He chooses not to reveal his identity to his family, declaring that he must live with his decision.
-The Racer family celebrates Speed's victory as Speed and Trixie kiss, Taejo testifies against Royalton and Block, and Royalton is sent to jail.
+Speed enters the Grand Prix with Inspector Detector against great odds; Royalton has placed a $1,000,000 bounty on him, and he faces future Hall of Famer Jack "Cannonball" Taylor.
+Speed overcomes a slow start to catch up with Taylor, who cheats using a spearhook to tie the Mach 6 to his car.
+Speed reveals it to the cameras, exposing Royalton's crimes and also causing Taylor to crash and lose.
+Speed wins the race.

+As Racer X watches from afar, a flashback montage reveals him to be Rex, having faked his death, secretly attended his funeral, and underwent facial plastic surgery to protect Speed.
+He chooses not to reveal his identity to his family, opting to live with the consequences of his choice.
+The Racer family celebrates Speed's victory, Taejo testifies against Royalton and Block, and Royalton is jailed.